Daewoo Logo

 Meaning and History

-Daewoo Motor Co., Ltd. appeared as part of the Daewoo Group in 1978 when the conglomerate bought Saehan Motor.
-But only in 1983, it became a legally independent unit.
-Later, due to financial difficulties, this division was taken over by General Motors, which bought it in 2001.
+Daewoo Motor Co., Ltd. was part of the Daewoo Group in 1978, when the conglomerate acquired Saehan Motor.
+However, it became a legally independent unit only in 1983.
+Later, due to financial difficulties, this division was acquired by General Motors in 2001.
 Until 2011, the original Daewoo emblem was still used in some countries, such as Vietnam and South Korea.
-Now the factories of this company produce cars only for Asian consumers.
-And the subsidiary, engaged in the production of commercial vehicles, passed to the Indian corporation Tata Motors.
+Now, the company’s factories produce cars only for Asian consumers.
+The subsidiary, engaged in the production of commercial vehicles, was acquired by the Indian corporation Tata Motors.

 At the same time, many Daewoo models were renamed.
-Back in 2004, General Motors announced that it would supply them to Europe under the Chevrolet brand.
+In 2004, General Motors announced it would supply them to Europe under the Chevrolet brand.
 They are sold under the same name in the Middle East, Thailand, and South Africa.
 In New Zealand and Australia, they carry the Holden label.
-In South Korea, Daewoo brand cars were first renamed GM Korea (in 2011) and later in Chevrolet (in 2015).
-In addition, some of the products are now manufactured as Ravon (GM Uzbekistan).
+In South Korea, Daewoo-branded cars were first renamed GM Korea (in 2011) and later Chevrolet (in 2015).
+In addition, some of the products are now manufactured under the Ravon brand (GM Uzbekistan).
 Consequently, the original Daewoo Motor emblem becomes a rarity.
 In total, five versions of the design are known.

 What is Daewoo?